 On the Create Policy page, click the JSON tab, enter the script in the policy document, and then click OK.

-NoteThe following sample script grants the RAM user the permissions to access a specific instance.
-You can specify a custom policy script based on your business requirements.
-For example, you can grant the RAM user the permissions to access a table or call an API operation, or the permissions to access Tablestore only from a specific IP address or before a specific point in time.
+NoteThe following sample script grants the RAM user permissions to access a specific instance.
+You can specify a custom policy script as needed.
+For example, you can grant the RAM user permissions to access a table or call an API operation, or permissions to access Tablestore only from a specific IP address or before a specific point in time.
 For more information about RAM policies, see Create a custom policy.

 Attach the custom policy to the RAM user.